by Kiran Purewal | 4 December 2020

-This week is UK Charity Week which take place from Monday 2 December to Friday 6 December 2019.
+This week is UK Charity Week which takes place from Monday 7 December to Sunday 13 December 2020.
 I know this time of year is always quite expensive, and over ‘Black Friday’ weekend there is a copious amount of spending across the nation in the lead up to Christmas.
-Here are some ideas of things that you can do to give something back, either as an individual or collectively in the work place.
+Here are some ideas of things that you can do to give something back, either as an individual or collectively as a business.

-One positive result of doing something in the office is that you make more of an impact for the charitable cause without an individual breaking the bank.
+One positive result of doing something as a business is that you make more of an impact for the charitable cause without an individual breaking the bank.

 Reverse advent calendar: